yasutakatou/IMS/README.md

 		- files:write
 		- reactions:write
 		- users:read
+			- v0.3 If you want to use **-idlookup** mode, you also need to define the following
+				- channels:read
+				- groups:read
+				- im:read
+				- mpim:read
 	- Install to Workspace
 	- Bot User OAuth Token
 		- Make a note of the token that begins with xoxb-.